NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

     > conda config --add channels NOAA-ORR-ERD

+There is also a community-maintained channel called conda-forge with additional packages that we need.
+So you need to add that too:

+    > conda config --add channels conda-forge

-Now conda will know to go look in our anaconda channel for the packages you need.
+Now conda will know to go look in conda-forge and our anaconda channel for the packages gnome needs.

 conda environments